rnvannatta/dfile/README.md

 Things my yak shave didn't require

-* scanf and friends
+* printf custom formatter: something I desire, something others have requested

-* printf custom formatter
+* performance lol: no optimization work has been done, have been focused on correctness

 # Printf Implementation Matrix